vladIsLove-hub/pleasure-tool/README.md

 ### Excel time report file generation

-As soon as all previous steps are completed you need to run: `pnpm build` in the root folder.
+As soon as all previous steps are completed you need to run: `pnpm start` in the root folder.

 After that `Reports.xlsx` file will appear.
 Upload it on the Akvelon TTS using "Import from Excel" functionality.